Elizabeth I: Legacy

 Elizabeth was lamented by many of her subjects, but others were relieved at her death.
 Expectations of King James started high but then declined.
 By the 1620s, there was a nostalgic revival of the cult of Elizabeth.
 Elizabeth was praised as a heroine of the Protestant cause and the ruler of a golden age.
 James was depicted as a Catholic sympathiser, presiding over a corrupt court.
 The triumphalist image that Elizabeth had cultivated towards the end of her reign, against a background of factionalism and military and economic difficulties, was taken at face value and her reputation inflated.
 Godfrey Goodman, Bishop of Gloucester, recalled: "When we had experience of a Scottish government, the Queen did seem to revive.
 Then was her memory much magnified."
 Elizabeth's reign became idealised as a time when crown, church and parliament had worked in constitutional balance.

 The picture of Elizabeth painted by her Protestant admirers of the early 17th century has proved lasting and influential.
 Her memory was also revived during the Napoleonic Wars, when the nation again found itself on the brink of invasion.
 In the Victorian era, the Elizabethan legend was adapted to the imperial ideology of the day, and in the mid-20th century, Elizabeth was a romantic symbol of the national resistance to foreign threat.
 Historians of that period, such as J. E. Neale (1934) and A. L. Rowse (1950), interpreted Elizabeth's reign as a golden age of progress.
 Neale and Rowse also idealised the Queen personally: she always did everything right; her more unpleasant traits were ignored or explained as signs of stress.

 Recent historians, however, have taken a more complicated view of Elizabeth.
-Her reign is famous for the defeat of the Armada, and for successful raids against the Spanish, such as those on Cádiz in 1587 and 1596, but some historians point to military failures on land and at sea.
+Her reign is famous for the defeat of the Armada, and for successful raids against the Spaniards, such as those on Cádiz in 1587 and 1596, but some historians point to military failures on land and at sea.
 In Ireland, Elizabeth's forces ultimately prevailed, but their tactics stain her record.
 Rather than as a brave defender of the Protestant nations against Spain and the Habsburgs, she is more often regarded as cautious in her foreign policies.
 She offered very limited aid to foreign Protestants and failed to provide her commanders with the funds to make a difference abroad.